 To get the best possible experience using our website we recommend that you upgrade to a newer version or other web browser.
 IE8 and lower is no longer supported.
 A list of the most popular web browsers can be found below.
 Click on the links to get to the download page.

-To support the language development of our international students, Kaurilands School provides English language lessons four days a week.
+To support the language development of our international students, Kaurilands School provides English language lessons four days a week (for long term international students only).
 These are run by our specialist ESOL teacher, Tracy Sutherland.
 These sessions assist children in finding their way around school, and support the classroom literacy programme by teaching oral and written language.
 They are 1 and a half hours long each day and run during class time.